ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 * `UpX`: Given matrix X as symmetric or Hermitian, is its upper triangle stored?
 * `HalfSpaceOut`: Compute only half of the output matrix?
 This is true when the output is symmetric or Hermitian.
 In this case, the design computes only the upper triangle of the output, in terms of tiles.
 For the tiles crossing the diagonal, we ensure the correctness of only their data above or on the diagonal.

-By providing appropriate dynamic parameters, a synthesized design simulates the following BLAS kernels:
+Through APIs that provide appropriate dynamic parameters and post-processing, a synthesized design simulates the following standard BLAS kernels:
 * `GEMM` - Computes a matrix-matrix product with general matrices.
 * `SYMM` - Computes a matrix-matrix product where one input matrix is symmetric and one matrix is general.
 * `HEMM` - Computes a matrix-matrix product where one input matrix is Hermitian and one matrix is general.